 });

-In the above example, you’ll notice the function passed to the commentThread slot follows the same UIFactory signature as described earlier.
-This will replace the default comment thread UI with the returned custom UI:
+The function passed to the commentThread slot follows the same SlotConfigurationCallback signature described earlier, replacing the default comment thread UI with the returned DOM.

 Full customization of Comment Thread UI

-Slots form a hierarchical structure representing the tree of components available for UI customization.
-This enables partial customization use cases where you want to replace only a part of the component UI, while keeping the rest intact.
-This is especially useful where you just need to insert a custom UI at a specific location in the component.
+Most slots support sub-slot customization with header, body, and footer regions.
+This enables partial customization where you replace only a part of the component UI while keeping the rest intact.
+It’s especially useful when you need to insert a custom UI at a specific location.

 NutrientViewer.load({